 Admin type: This will show the admin type of report owner; U for unit admin and O for organisation admin

 Non-localised “Report Delivered to” (Heading Localised).
 This will either contain the name of the recipient if the report is delivered to single user, or it will contain the number of recipients if the report is delivered to more than 1 user

+Organisation and Unit Administrators will not see Report Schedules created by SALT admins.

 2.2 Function to Delete/Remove selected reports